-Grab this handy guide—it has all the details to make independent lunch packing simple!
+Grab this handy guide for helping your child pack a sack lunch—it has all the details to make independent lunch packing simple!

 If you leave lunch packing to the morning of school, you’ll be stressed and so will your child.
 Take some time to get a leg up on school lunches!

 Make a list of liked foods

 I tell my personal clients to make a list of liked foods, especially if they have a picky eater.

 Having a “liked” list handy can help take the mystery out of what to pack.

 [Get my workbook: Try New Food: How to Help Picky Eaters Taste, Eat & Like New Foods if you have a picky eater — it’s great for all ages and degrees of picky eating.]